Book chapter: What not to say or do when visiting the U.K.

 Let’s not beat around the bush here — Americans have a reasonably poor reputation in the rest of the world.
 They’re broadly regarded as brash, loud, self-obsessed, ethnocentric and uncultured.
 Why is this?
 Well, the rest of the world is exposed to Americans in three ways:

-• Television and films
+- Television and films

-• Foreign policy
+- Foreign policy

-• Tourists
+- Tourists

 Because of television, the rest of the world is under the impression that all Americans are fantastically wealthy, and are engaged in a polygamous relationship with a homosexual dwarf whom, they will discover that evening on The Jerry Springer Show, is actually their half brother.
 Because of films, the world thinks each American has an unusual super-power that he’s been unwilling to use because of an accident that happened in his childhood.
 Eventually, when the entire world is threatened, he will use this power and save humanity.
-Afterwards, he will fall and love and unexpectedly die.
+Afterwards, he will fall in love and unexpectedly die.

 Because of foreign policy, the world believes that Americans hate anyone with a political system different to their own, and intend to turn the rest of the world democratic or kill them all trying.
 For the average American, this is a particularly unfortunate state of affairs as he or she stands very little chance of influencing things.
 So it goes.